Mayfield East

 Mayfield East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No local infrastructure changes or major projects were identified by AreaSearch as likely to impact the area.
-Key projects include the Mayfield Concept Plan, Newcastle Port Logistics Hub, Hunter Valley Hydrogen Hub, and Hunter Net Zero Manufacturing Centre of Excellence.
+No local infrastructure changes or major projects have been identified by AreaSearch as likely to impact the area.
+Key projects include Mayfield Concept Plan, Newcastle Port Logistics Hub, Hunter Valley Hydrogen Hub, and Hunter Net Zero Manufacturing Centre of Excellence.

 Professional plan users can use the search below to filter and access additional projects.